First published 20/02/2020

 The impact of the coronavirus has been severe, with restrictions having a mounting knock-on effect on the worldwide economy.

 If you normally work from premises and are now relying on deliveries/working away, or if you’re now using your personal car for deliveries we would advise you to let your insurer/broker know.
-As per the ABI’s statement, insurers are taking a sympathetic view to these types of mid term adjustments.
+As per the ABI’s statement, insurers are taking a sympathetic view to these types of mid-term adjustments.
+Your existing policy wording may include some work-away cover, but we advise you to check that your policy covers business away from premises whether that’s your liabilities or your motor insurance.

 If your business is sending employees home, temporarily closing or working from a reduced number of sites, you will have premises which are unexpectedly empty.
 Empty premises are vulnerable to a few, perhaps unexpected risks.